Russian submarine Novomoskovsk: History

 In 1999, Novomoskovsk pioneered the launch of a ballistic missile from the geographic location of the North Pole.

 On 17 February 2004, Novomoskovsk seemingly attempted to test-fire a SS-N-23 ballistic missile, but the missile failed to come out of its silo because of an unspecified technical problem.
 The Russian Navy, despite earlier statements describing the test, explained that no "physical" launch was intended at all: the exercise was supposed to be a simulation.
 President of Russia Vladimir Putin was aboard Arkhangelsk, an Akula-class ballistic missile submarine (NATO reporting name Typhoon), to observe the exercise.

 On 17 March 2004, Novomoskovsk physically test-fired two SS-N-23 ballistic missiles, successfully hitting designated practice targets on the Kamchatka Peninsula.

 Like the other 667BDRM Delfin ships in service with the Northern Fleet, K-407 is slated to receive new SLBMs to replace the RSM-54.
 The missile is a new-build, minor modernization of the RSM-54.
 It does not bear a separate designator from the RSM-54/R-29RM/SS-N-23 asides from the name "Sineva".
 Testing of the R-29RM "Sineva" was completed in June 2004.
 Novomoskovsk is the third Delfin-class submarine in line to receive the new missile (after her siblings K-51 Verkhoturye and K-84 Ekaterinburg).
 She was fully overhauled and modernized in 2006 before returning to service.

 In July 2006, cleric of Aleksandr Nevskiy Cathedral, the head of the Diocesan department on interaction with the Armed Forces and law enforcement agencies, priest Leonid Leontiuk was temporarily included in the personnel list of the K-18 Kareliya and was on board of K-407 Novomoskovsk.
 During the deployment the priest has performed the consecration ceremony of submarine's compartments, met with submarine personnel, led discussions on the basics of faith and spiritual life.
 Six sailors got baptized on board.

 In November 2008 K-407 Novomoskovsk went to the Zvezdochka plant for general overhaul and modernization.
 On 29 July 2012 the refit was finished and the submarine returned to active service.

 The submarine was expected to remain in service until 2020.
-However, she was still listed in commission as of 2022.
+However, she was still listed in commission as of 2022 and reported active as of 2025.